-Robyn Sagal is a Fulbright Postgraduate Scholar currently attending graduate school at the University of Sheffield in the UK in order to pursue a Master of Public Health degree in International Development.
-This program will include both a class field research trip to Nepal and a 6-8 week international field placement with a development organization.
+She recently graduated from the University of Sheffield in the UK where she earned a Master of Public Health degree in International Development as a Fulbright Postgraduate Scholar.
+This program included both a class field research trip to Nepal and a 6-week field placement in Kitgum, Uganda working with Straight Talk Foundation.

 Prior to graduate school, she spent 7 weeks at Middlebury College's School of Hebrew as a Kathryn Davis Fellow.
 Middlebury's lanuage programs are unique in that they require all students to sign a pledge to only use their target language the entire time, both inside and outside of the classroom.

 Previously, Robyn completed 10 months of service in AmeriCorps NCCC FEMA Corps member assisting in disaster management projects across the United States with a team of 8 people.
 She also spent 10 months teaching English in Israel through the Israel Teaching Fellows program following her undergraduate degree.
 She graduated in May 2012 with a Bachelor of Arts in Sociology with a minor in Public Health at the University of South Florida in Tampa, Florida.